cakefs-unreal/cakefs-unreal.github.io/docs/core-api/cake-mix.md

 === "Blueprint"
 	{{ bp_img_cakemix('Gather Custom Callback Example Simple') }}

-The form `if (cond) { Select } else { Reject }` is quite common when writing GatherCustom predicates, and so Cake IO offers some convenience utilities to make writing that a bit more concise:
+The form `if (cond) { Select } else { Reject }` is quite common when writing GatherCustom predicates, and so CakeFS offers some convenience utilities to make writing that a bit more concise:

 === "C++"
 	The CakeSignalGather namespace has utility functions to help spare us the boilerplate.
 We can use `SelectIf` as the equivalent for `if (cond) { Select }  else { Reject }`: